Phase-shift keying: Mutual information with additive white Gaussian noise

 The mutual information of PSK can be evaluated in additive Gaussian noise by numerical integration of its definition.
 The curves of mutual information saturate to the number of bits carried by each symbol in the limit of infinite signal to noise ratio $E_s/N_0$.
 On the contrary, in the limit of small signal to noise ratios the mutual information approaches the AWGN channel capacity, which is the supremum among all possible choices of symbol statistical distributions.

 At intermediate values of signal to noise ratios the mutual information (MI) is well approximated by:

-The mutual information of PSK over the AWGN channel is generally farther to the AWGN channel capacity than QAM modulation formats.
+The mutual information of PSK over the AWGN channel is generally lower than that of QAM modulation formats.